 The first step in creating a wreath of dried herbs is to make several herb bouquets.
 Wound together, the bouquets easily create a neat, professional-looking wreath.
 For this wreath I made six bouquets, but you can add more for a fuller look.

-Start by gathering all of your herbs and cut string to ten inches long.
-For this wreath I made six bouquets, but you can add more for a fuller wreath.
-Take about two strands of each herb and go from largest to smallest, back to front to make each bouquet.
-Tie it together and hang upside down to dry.
+Start by gathering all of your herbs and cut one 10″ string for each planned bouquet.
+Take about two strands of each herb and layer them from largest to smallest, back to front, to make each bouquet.
+Tie the herbs together at the stems and hang upside down to dry.
 Continue until you have the desired amount of bouquets for your wreath.
-Let dry for two weeks.
+Let the bouquets dry for two weeks.

 Next, for our dried soup gift we made a mini herbal wreath to tie to the front of the jar.
 The mini wreath is meant to be used in the soup itself.
 For this mini wreath we used six tiny bouquets that included basil, parsley, oregano, rosemary and thyme.
 Follow the same instructions above but only using one piece of each herb.
 The jute wire circle should be about the size of a quarter.
-Click here for free printable tags for the dried soup gift.

 Lastly, our herbal tea swags are a mix of lemon verbena, lavender, mint and rosemary.
 Bundle and tie 1-2 pieces of each together.
 Tie the tags to the tea swags.
 Hang them upside down to dry for two weeks or use fresh.
-Add to hot water steep for 3-5 minutes and enjoy!
-Click here for free printable tags for the herbal tea swags.
+Add to hot water, steep for 3-5 minutes,and enjoy!

 Don’t wait until a special occasion, create one!